-Table 5 - Summary of Key Infrastructure in Bath
+Table 5 Summary of Key Infrastructure in Bath

-IDP Ref Key Infrastructure Phasing Cost Funding and Delivery BI.1 Transport Proposals for Bath: Rapid Transit Routes New showcase bus corridors New and Extended park and ride sites Upgraded bus stop infrastructure on 9 service routes Safe routes for pedestrians and cyclists Other essential transport links and improvements 2011-16 £54m £31.85m Discussions are underway with DfT in the light of the Comprehensive Spending Review 2010 regarding how this essential infrastructure can be brought forward at the earliest opportunity.
-Bath Transport Package accepted into 'development pool' of schemes by DfT.
-Final-bid to be submitted for funding to DfT in September 2011.
-DfT decision anticipated in December 2011.
-BI.2 Improvements to Flood Defences of Bath City Centre and Riverside 2010-26 £7.6m Flood Risk Management Strategy - ongoing work between B&NES and Environment Agency.
+IDP Ref Key Infrastructure Phasing Cost Funding & Delivery BI.1 Transport Proposals for Bath: Rapid Transit Routes New showcase bus corridors New and extended park & ride sites Safe routes for pedestrians and cyclists Other essential transport links and improvements 2011-16 £54m Discussions are underway with DfT in the light of the Comprehensive Spending Review 2010 regarding how this essential infrastructure can be brought forward at the earliest opportunity BI.2 Improvements to Flood Defences of Bath City Centre & Riverside 2010-26 £7.6m Flood Risk Management Strategy - ongoing work between B&NES and Environment Agency.
 Options for on-site compensatory flood mitigation measures within the river corridor or introduction of a more strategic flood storage area.
-BI.3 Public Investment into Bath Western Riverside 2010-15 £27.6m Homes and Communities Agency Funding through the West of England Single Conversation: West of England Delivery and Infrastructure Plan.
-BI.4 Improvements to Bath Train Station and Enhanced Service 2017- 2020 £19.7m for Greater Network Rail with Bath & North East Somerset Council.
-Evidence

-Frequency from Bath Bristol included in the Great

-and Oldfield Park to Metro Western Mainline Route
+BI.3 Public Investment into Bath Western Riverside 2010-15 £27.6m Homes & Communities Agency Funding through the West of England Single Conversation: West of England Delivery & Infrastructure Plan BI.4 Improvements to Bath Train Station and Enhanced Service Frequency from Bath and Oldfield Park to Bristol 2017-2020 £19.7m for Greater Bristol Metro Rail Project Network Rail with Bath & North East Somerset Council.
+Evidence included in the Great Western Mainline Route Utilisation Strategy (2010).
+The Council will continue to press for this urgently needed investment through its Memorandum of Understanding with the Rail industry.

-Bristol Rail Utilisation Strategy

-Project (2010).
-The Council Will

-continue to press for this

-urgently needed

-investment through its

-Memorandum of

-Understanding with the

-Rail industry.